- Signs a Friend May Need Mental Health Help - October 23, 2023

 Oftentimes people who are going through a crisis feel that getting rid of things will help or change them for the better.
 This can be true for some but not for others.
 For example, if your loved one starts getting rid of everything they own for no reason this isn’t often them simply decluttering.
 They could be preparing to leave in some way.

-3. They make risky or spontaneous decisions.
+Mental Health Tip 3.
+They make risky or spontaneous decisions.

 In my experience, having these types of conversations can be difficult or uncomfortable but they are needed for growth.
 And you never know, you could help your friend feel better and even save a person’s life.

-These signs do not mean your friend definitely has a mental health issue.
+These signs do not mean your friend has a mental health issue.
 They are just signs to be aware of.
 Reaching out and talking to them wouldn’t hurt either of you.
 It’s best to be safe rather than sorry.

 Recommended from our shop